 Just a quick glance at recent figures is enough to see why cyber security is at the forefront of people’s minds, with large scale attacks making headlines on a regular basis.

 In a three-month period in 2017, there were 188 high-level attacks in the UK.
-In fact, 2017 saw the biggest attack in history as the WannaCry ransomware attack hit the NHS, and 150 other countries across the globe.
+In fact, 2017 saw the biggest attack in history as the WannaCry ransomware attack hit UK medical and healthcare services, and 150 other countries across the globe.

 With seven out of ten organisations believing that their security risk increased in that same year, it’s easy to see how cyber attacks have become such big news.
 Add to this the introduction of GDPR, where data breaches can now incur more significant fines, and you have a number of persuasive arguments for upping your security game and tightening your business’s security measures and processes.

 In today’s tech world, developments move at an incredibly fast pace, and cyber-attacks are no different; they’re ever-evolving, increasingly sophisticated, and according to an in-depth report from Cisco Systems, come in many different guises.